BaltaZar-7/CatchColdMod/README.md

 ### Pneumonia
 If you catch a Cold three times in a row without healing your common Cold evolves into Pneumonia.
 Which can easily get you faded into the long dark:
 With this affliction, you cannot shorten the duration of it, you need to treat it daily with antibiotics and fight the condition damage.
+If you take your daily dose of antibiotics, then the condition damage is a lot less harsh.
 If you sleep, the damage is much less harsh and if you are below 10% condition AND sleeping, the drain stops.
 So you cannot die in your sleep from pneumonia, but you can while awake.
 Effects:
 - Condition drain (slower while sleeping.
 Rest as a resource is diabled while got pneumonia)